documentationfor yFiles for HTML 3.0.0.1

 The centrality algorithms can be configured to either ignore or respect edge direction when computing centrality indices.
 DegreeCentrality and WeightCentrality can even be configured to only consider incoming edges.

-The DegreeCentralityResult classes returned by the algorithms not only provide the centrality value for each node but also the minimum and maximum centrality assigned to a node, and a normalized centrality that lies in the interval [0, 1].
+The DegreeCentralityResult classes returned by the algorithms provide the centrality value for each node, as well as the minimum and maximum centrality values assigned to nodes, and a normalized centrality value that lies in the interval [0, 1].

 Computing centrality indices